opensafely/documentation/docs/pipelines.md

 	* `moderately_sensitive` outputs are automatically copied to the secure review area for redaction (otherwise known as [Level 4](workflow-security-levels.md)) and potentially for publication back to Github.
 * Each action can include a `needs` key which specifies a list of actions (contained within square brackets and separated by commas) that are required for it to successfully run.
 When an action runs, the `outputs` of all its `needs` actions are copied to its working directory. `needs` actions can be defined anywhere in the `project.yaml`, but it's more readable if they are defined above.

+When writing and running your pipeline, note that:

-All file paths must be declared relative to the repository's root directory.
+* All file paths must be declared relative to the repository's root directory.
 So for example use `outputs/figures/`, not `C:/users/elvis/documents/myrepo/outputs/figures`.

-The location of each action's output is determined by the underlying code that the action invoked, not by the value of the `outputs` configuration.
-The purpose of `outputs` is to label the disclosivity of each output and indicate that it should be stored securely &mdash; **any outputs not labelled will be deleted.**
+* The location of each action's output is determined by the underlying code that the action invoked, not by the value of the `outputs` configuration.
+The purpose of `outputs` is to label the disclosivity of each output and indicate that it should be stored securely &mdash; **any outputs not labelled will not be saved.**

+* Each action is run in its own isolated environment in a temporary working directory.
+This means that all the necessary libraries and data must be imported within the script for each action &mdash; For R users, this essentially means that the R is restarted for each action.

+* If one or more dependencies of an action have not been run (i.e., their outputs do not exist) then these dependency actions will be run first.
+If a dependency has changed but has not been run (so the outputs are not up-to-date with the changes), then the dependency actions will not be run, and the dependent actions will be run using the out-of-date outputs.

 ## Execution environments